lmdbjava/native/README.md

 The following dependencies are required (plus Java and Maven):

-* GCC for building the Linux or OS X shared library
+* GCC for building the Linux or macOS shared library
 * [Mingw-w64](http://mingw-w64.org/) for building the Windows DLL (on Linux) (Arch Linux uses can `pacman -S mingw-w64-gcc`)
 * [Android NDK](https://developer.android.com/ndk/) (Arch Linux users can